LiamEdwards931/animania/README.md

         - Views.py - No errors reported
         - Urls.py - No errors reported
         - forms.py - No errors reported

+     re ran each of the animania apps through validation and encountered a few errors in settings.py and some in the checkout app, all files are now responding as clear of errors throughout the entire python files.

 [Back to top](#animania)